cloudControl/documentation/Guides/PHP/Kohana 3.2.0.md

     Kohana::$environment = $env;

-What that the code's completed for replacing the original environment configuration with one that is based on looking at the setting contained in the exoscale credentials file setting, *APPLICATION_ENV*, that we set earlier.
+What that the code's completed for replacing the original environment configuration with one that is based on looking at the setting contained in the CloudKilat credentials file setting, *APPLICATION_ENV*, that we set earlier.

 You'll notice that the we're using the Kohana environment constants, which you can find in ``/system/classes/kohana/core.php``.
 This way, the code can stay consistent throughout and we're not adding on any unnecessary complexity or reinventing the wheel.